Cash withdrawal is a contra entry.

 Conclusion

-Withdrew cash for office use journal entry records the drawings for business use.
-Every entry needs to be recorded in the books of accounts irrespective the amount involved.
-For recording the journal entries, we need to follow the golden rules or modern rules of accounting.
+Withdrew cash for office use, journal entry records the drawings for business use.
+Every entry needs to be recorded in the books of accounts, irrespective of the amount involved.
+For recording the journal entries, we need to follow the golden rules or the modern rules of accounting.
 So, this entry results in debiting the cash and crediting the bank as per the rules.

 Runners Insight:

-Do you know the synonym transactions for “Withdrew Cash for Office Use Journal entry”?
+Do you know the synonyms for “Withdrew Cash for Office Use Journal entry”?

 - Cash withdrawal from Bank Journal entry

-Naming of the above terms seems different but the intention and meaning are same.
-Also, the meaning business use or office use or official purpose is same.
+Naming of the above terms seems different, but the intention and meaning are the same.
+Also, the meaning of business use or office use, or official purpose, is the same.